 - Wingsuit Flying — a variety of skydiving, where a person will fly in the air using a special jumpsuit called the wingsuit.

-- High Diving — athletes dive into water from considerably large heights.
+- High Diving — athletes dive into the water from considerably large heights.